RIIPCM/PerfMC/README.md

 ## Ranking Algorithm with Step-by-Step Revealed Preferences for 3x3 and 4x4 size
 **output_for_n3()** : This function will use all possible matrices from 3x3 size
--	function will ask for matrix index (above diagonal) from the available indices
+-	function will ask for matrix element a[ i,j ] (above diagonal) from the available matrix elements
 -	in next step function will ask for value from Saaty scale
--	output will be printed rankings for all generated matrices with selected indices, weights of all objects (vectors)
+-	output will be printed rankings for all generated matrices with selected elements, weights of all objects (vectors)

 **output_for_n4()** : This function will use all possible matrices from 4x4 size.
 Note that there are 17^6 possible matrices, then it can take while to calculate rankings.
--	function will ask for matrix index (above diagonal) from the available indices
+-	function will ask for matrix index (above diagonal) from the available matrix elements
 -	in next step function will ask for value from Saaty scale
--	in each step function will ask if you want to run calculations or to go to the next index
+-	in each step function will ask if you want to run calculations or to go to the next element
--	output will be printed rankings for all generated matrices with selected indices, weights of all objects (vectors)
+-	output will be printed rankings for all generated matrices with selected elements, weights of all objects (vectors)

 ## Ranking Algorithm with Step-by-Step Revealed Preferences for 5x5 to 10x10 size
 **Function:**